mashalla/tabpane/README.md

 Accessible TabPanel
 ===========

+Plugin based on original tab pane by <a href="http://mootools.net/forge/profile/akaIDIOT">akaIDIOT</a>.
+Its functionally is enhanced for accessible use (keyboard navigation and screen reader support).

 Simple Tab Pane is a very simple MooTools class that allows you to create a tab pane from a single element.
 All it needs is a selector for the tabs (the headers, so to say) and a selector for the corresponding contents.

 Because all the tab switching is based on delegated events, no effort is needed to add tabs: simply add elements with the correct class names (or tag names if you specified your selector as such) and you're done!